remotesensorDJB/MapDesignBasics/PITCHME.md

 - The answers to these questions should shape the entire design process.
 +++
 ### Purpose
-- Is your map...
+- Is your map...:
- - Trying to help readers navigate roadways?
+ - Trying to help readers navigate roadways? |
- - Helping readers visualize terrain and topography?
+ - Helping readers visualize terrain and topography? |
- - Presenting information about the demographics in a city/state/country?
+ - Presenting information about the demographics in a city/state/country? |
- - Showing the distribution of some phenomenon over Earth's surface?
+ - Showing the distribution of some phenomenon over Earth's surface? |
++++
+### Purpose
-- Each of these purposes requires unique data, symbology, visual presentation, etc.
+Each of these purposes requires unique data, symbology, visual presentation, etc.

-- A thesis statement for your map.
+**A thesis statement for your map.**
 +++
 ### Audience
 - Who is the primary viewership of your map?